Before Every Inspection: The Non-Negotiables

 - Previous corrections addressed and documented

-Phase-by-Phase Inspection Checklists
+Phase-by-Phase Checklists

 1 Foundation Inspection